adrianlzt/cerebro/linux/pam.md

 Cada programa intetará buscar su policy, si no la encuentra, usará 'other'.
 Es importante tener este fichero.

+Doc RHEL7:
+Each file in this directory has the same name as the service to which it controls access It is highly recommended to configure PAMs using the authconfig tool instead of manually editing the PAM configuration files. authconfig-gtk provides a full graphical interface. authconfig provides a command-line interface for manual configuration. authconfig-tui provides a text-based UI.
+Note that this utility has been deprecated.

 Listado de módulos:
 ls /lib/security